takumura/ef-multidev/README.md

 ## Merge database change to master

-Create merge-database branch and merge database to master
+Create merge-database2 branch, run `Add-Migration IntroduceSign` and `Update-Database`, then merge database to master.